afpangestu/Parabank-Automation-Testing/README.md

 ## Introduction

 Test automation is the process of using software tools and frameworks to automate test execution, compare actual outcomes to expected outcomes, and generate test reports.
 This helps to increase efficiency, accuracy, and repeatability of testing processes, as well as reducing the time and costs associated with manual testing. <br><br>In here we are going to test ParaBank (https://parabank.parasoft.com/parabank/index.htm).
 We are going to use tools and frameworks like Cucumber BDD (Behavior-driven development) with Selenium for the automation.
-This project focuses on automating tests for the Swag Labs website using Cucumber BDD and Selenium.
+This project focuses on automating tests for the ParaBank website using Cucumber BDD and Selenium.

 ## Scope

-The project covers the following areas of the Swag Labs website:
+The project covers the following areas of the ParaBank website:

 - Register page
 - Login page